 Apparently, her doctor has said that she wasn’t to exercise too much.
 Which honestly sounds odd to me, because exercise has good affects on the health.
 But well, it was back in old times, so.
 Cherry, done telling Miss Marple off, goes and has dinner with her husband, Chinese food, specifically, which set me off to craving Chinese too.

 During after-dinner tea, she and Miss Marple talk about the house at the end of the village, which has been repainted, done up and someone called Miss Hastings moved in.
 If you remember from Part One, Miss Hastings is the employer of Miss Bartlett, whom Miss Marple talked about gardens with briefly.
 Miss Marple decides just then to write a letter.
 Specifically, to another friend from this previous adventure we still know nothing about, a Miss Prescott, who is sister to Canon Prescott, a clergyman.
-She feels much better after sending the letter, because at least she’s done go to site something.
+She feels much better after sending the letter, because at least she’s done something.

 Joan replies quickly, informing her of Mrs. Walter’s location.
 Apparently, Mrs. Walters DID remarry, and she’s now Mrs. Alderson or Anderson now.
 Miss Prescott provides her address, and Miss Marple sleeps on whether or not she should contact her by surprise, or write her first.
 And that night, she has a dream: